 Linnea Capps, M.D.

-Dr. Capps has continued working in global health, volunteering in El Salvador, Mexico and Uganda.
-She is currently the president of Doctors for Global Health.
+She has continued working in global health, in El Salvador, Mexico and Uganda.
+She is currently a member of the board of directors of Doctors for Global Health.
 Her academic interests include global health, health and human rights and teaching clinical skills and clinical reasoning.

 Material in this section is provided by individual faculty members who are solely responsible for its accuracy and content.